Showdown (1993 film): Plot

 The following morning, police tape is all over the gym and Ken is concerned and he thinks Billy may be involved.
 When Tom attempts to woo Julie again, Julie reminds Tom that they broke up and if he touches her again, she will make sure Ken deals with him.
 Tom is infuriated and smacks Julie across the face, prompting Ken to push Tom away.
 Ken warns Tom never to touch her again.
 Tom claims to own Julie but Ken reminds him that he doesn't own anyone.
 As Ken and Tom are about to go to blows, they are stopped by Rob and Gina, Ken decides enough is enough and takes up Tom's challenge to fight at Lee's dojo that Friday night.
 Without Billy, Ken begins to train hard and even teaches the nerdy Mike a little martial arts too.
 Meanwhile, Tom really lets his anger out on Rob, who also has had enough of Tom's aggressive behavior.

 When the fight is on, Julie is worried that Ken will lose badly.
 Mike tells Julie that he called the police and told them to show up, but can't remember the time.
 Both Tom and Ken go back and forth hitting each other to the delight of the crowd.
 However, Tom soon gets the upper hand, making Lee very happy.
 When Tom nearly knocks out Ken, Ken looks on the ground and sees Mike and Julie, Billy returns in time, forcing Ken to begin to get the upper hand.
 As Tom attempts to attack, Ken continues to counter and attack.
 He finally beats Tom by using a spin kick followed by a jump spinning kick, knocking Tom out.
-As Ken raises his hand in victory, Lee, upset at Tom, knocks out down and begins to pummel Tom.
+As Ken raises his hand in victory, Lee, upset at Tom, knocks him down and begins to pummel Tom.
 Ken attempts to stop Lee, but fails.
 As Lee chokes Tom, Billy intervenes and now, it is between Lee and Billy.
 Both try to out do each other, with Tom now rooting for Billy.
 However, Lee resorts to dirty tactics such as whipping Billy with a belt and then choking him with the belt, but Billy stops Lee and begins his assault.
 When he tells Lee he won't hurt any more kids, Billy does the jump spinning kick he taught Ken and knocks Lee out.
 The police show up and as Kate attempts to escape, she is stopped by Mike.
-Tom, finally realizing his mistake, offers him hand to Ken only to stop and tells him he will see him around and thanks Billy for saving him.
+Tom, finally realizing his mistake, offers his hand to Ken only to stop and tells him he will see him around and thanks Billy for saving him.
 Ken kisses Julie and Mike intervenes saying it's time to go.
 Meanwhile, thanks to what has happened, Spinelli is thrilled to learn Billy is planning a full return to the police force.